 Profile

-Clare Belfrage has maintained a distinguished practice for over thirty years.
+Clare Belfrage has maintained a distinguished arts practice for over 35 years.

-Her detailed and complex glass drawings on blown glass forms reflect a level of artistic innovation and mastery of her craft that makes her one of Australia’s most renowned artists in this medium.
+Her detailed and complex glass drawings on blown glass forms reflect the high-level skill and innovative approach to her craft that make her one of Australia’s most renowned artists in this medium.

-Inspired by nature and its various rhythms and energies, Clare’s unique sculptural objects express her fine attention to detail and a deep interest in the minutiae of the natural world.
+Inspired by nature and its various rhythms and energies, Clare’s unique sculptural objects express her fine attention to detail, a fascination with pattern and rhythm and a deep connection to the natural world.

 “As an artist, my point of view is often looking from close up.
 The big feeling that ‘small’ gives me is intimate and powerful.